-Welcome to the University of Illinois at Urbana- Champaign Department of Communication Internship Program!
+Welcome to the Department of Communication Internship Program.

-Communication interns are students who are trained in contemporary communication challenges and how to apply their knowledge to a variety of practical situations.
+Communication majors are trained in contemporary communication challenges and how to apply their knowledge to a variety of practical situations.
 They bring with them the latest ideas and practices in communication and can energize a workplace with their enthusiasm and desire to learn.
 In return, they receive an invaluable opportunity to learn about the work world, a particular industry, or discipline.

 Offering Value to Your Business

 Interns benefit your business in many ways:

 - Cost-effective way to recruit and evaluate potential permanent employees without a long-term commitment

 - Flexible addition to your work force (full- or part-time, paid or unpaid, three to six months during the fall, spring, or summer)